-Contractor must submit complete and accurate SERFF Templates to the Exchange.
+Contractor must submit complete and accurate SERFF Templates to the Exchange beginning with submissions for the 2017 Plan Year, and each year thereafter, Contract must submit.
 The Exchange will participate in two rounds of validation with the Contractor.
 Contractor agrees to pay liquidated damages in the amount of \$5,000 for each additional round of validation beyond the first two rounds.
 Changes to any or all of Contractor's SERFF Templates counts as one round of validation.
 If instructions provided by the Exchange include inaccurate information which necessitates an additional round of validation, or an additional round of validation is necessary due to required changes by Covered California or Contractor's regulator, those rounds of validation will not be counted in the two rounds of validations.